madeso/bookshelf/content/books/clibook.md

 Kay’s “real guitar” isn’t the CLI—not exactly.
 He was talking about ways of programming computers that offer the power of the CLI and that transcend writing software in text files.
-There is a belief among Kay’s disciples that we need to break out of a text-based local maxima that we’ve been living in for decades.
+There is a belief among Kay’s disciples that we need to break out of a text-based local maximum that we’ve been living in for decades.

 It’s exciting to imagine a future where we program computers very differently.
 Even today, spreadsheets are by far the most popular programming language, and the no-code movement is taking off quickly as it attempts to replace some of the intense demand for talented programmers.